-Whatever type of content you’ve created, ScreenFlow is an amazingly SIMPLY tool for editing videos.
+Whatever type of content you’ve created, ScreenFlow is an amazingly simple tool for editing videos.

-Spending time on “perfection” means it takes longer to launch your course and you’re probably not putting your time where you should.
+But keep this in mind: Spending time on “perfection” means it takes longer to launch your course and you’re probably not putting your time where you should.
+Cut out any big mistakes, but don’t worry about how many times you said “um,” or stuttered.
 Additional time can be spent giving bonus worksheets or group coaching – which is extremely valuable.
-Students also like people who are relaxed and relateable, not script-reading machines.
+Students also like people who are relaxed and relatable, not script-reading machines.

 Where editing comes in hand is for large chunks that you redo in the same take.
 For instance, sometimes I’ll start a lecture, mess up the beginning, stop, restart and the second attempt is perfect.
 This is fine.

 With ScreenFlow, cutting off the beginning and endings of videos is SUPER simple and fast.